 Over 91 percent of internet users read reviews before making a purchase decision.
 For users older than 54, that number climbs to 97 percent.
 This is how most people end up in an OTA’s pipeline.

 OTAs have large marketing budgets and, based on the person’s behavior on their site, a lot of data on what each person is looking for.
 They use this data to run multi-channel campaigns that increase the likelihood that the person will book through them instead of directly with the hotel, cruise line, or airline.

 But website visitor identification software gives hospitality companies an edge by adding visitors to their database when they come to their website for more information.
 Armed with this data, a hospitality company can run its own multichannel campaign through email, direct mail, and other channels.

 They’ll also get a better ROI from their hospitality advertising campaigns, because more clicks will be converted into leads.

 Generate More B2C Leads with Website Visitor Identification

-Based on the use cases we’ve covered here, it should be easy to see how to use website visitor identification software in any industry.
+Based on the use cases we’ve covered here, it should be easy to see how to identify anonymous website users and use the data to remarket customers in any industry.
 Insurance companies can deliver more leads to their agents, car rental companies can recover sales from abandoned carts, and restaurants can get more diners to join their loyalty programs.

 If you need to reach more consumers, visitor identification software can help you do it, whether they fill out a form or not.
 To see how it works, sign up for LeadPost and get 100 leads for free.